-An annual fee of up to 1% is may be charged against the outstanding principal on construction loans, and 0.5% for planning loans, to meet the long-term administrative costs of the CWSRF program.
+An annual fee of up to 1% may be charged against the outstanding principal on construction loans, and up to 0.5% for planning loans, to meet the long-term administrative costs of the CWSRF program.
 A reduction of up to 0.25% in fees may be applied on new loans with borrowers who have previously borrowed and have fully repaid SRF loans.
 A reduction of up to 0.5% in fees may be applied on new loans with borrowers that have current outstanding SRF loan balances.
 If a project is atypical, the Director may choose to not allow a reduced administration fee.
 These fees are not included in the loan principal.
 The Director may waive this fee during construction, except on projects that only receive interim financing during construction.
 Fees collected in addition to principal and interest, which are not deposited as loan repayments, are considered "income received by the grantee" or "program income."

-An annual administrative fee of 0% may be applied to loans made for emergency projects as defined by Title 131, that serve as bridge financing while a borrower awaits to receive funding from other sources, such as the Federal Emergency Management Agency (FEMA).
+An annual administrative fee of 0% may be applied to loans made for emergency projects as defined by Nebraska Administrative Code, Title 131, RULES AND REGULATIONS FOR THE WASTEWATER TREATMENT FACILITIES AND DRINKING WATER CONSTRUCTION ASSISTANCE PROGRAMS (Title 131), that serve as bridge financing while a borrower awaits to receive funding from other sources, such as the Federal Emergency Management Agency (FEMA).
 Loan contracts will also establish that if other funding sources cannot be secured, the administrative fee may be adjusted up to 1.0% annually.